jclagoria/crimes-data-ingestion-project/Milestone.md

 | M6 - Testing & Hardening
 | - Add unit + integration tests (with Testcontainers for DBs).
+  - Ensure all database tests use embedded R2DBC-compatible database or Testcontainers with reactive support.
   - Validate large file handling (~1.8GB).
   - Handle ingestion failures and retries.